 Dexter was founded in 1824 by Judge Samuel W. Dexter.
 Judge Dexter’s estate, now known as “Gordon Hall,” sits on a hill overlooking downtown.
 It was purchased in 2006 by the Dexter Area Historical Society and Museum, and restoration is underway.
 More information about the history and historical attractions in and around Dexter may be found on the Historical Society’s website.

-See Dexter Visitor’s Guide for information about Dexter’s fabulous restaurants and entertainment venues.
+See the Dexter Visitor’s Guide below for information about Dexter’s fabulous restaurants and entertainment venues.